anaconda-auth#

 The BaseClient class is a subclass of requests.Session.

-It will attempt load the API key from the keyring on each request unless overridden
+It will attempt to load the API key from the keyring on each request unless overridden

 The BaseClient class can be used for non-authenticated requests even when the user has not logged in or provided an API in the request.